cheema14/reactive-sports-site/README.md

-# Getting Started with Create React App
+# Getting Started with Create Sports News App

 This project in under development.
 It gets sports news, particularly football news from multiple news channels.